GorgeousOne/TangledMaze/README.md

 # TangledMaze

-This spigot plugin shall provide tools & commands to create 2D selections and fill them with random generated mazes.
+A spigot plugin with tools & commands to create random generated mazes with custom shapes.

 goals: